General Dynamics F-111 Aardvark: F-111A

 The F-111A was the initial production version of the F-111.
 Early A-models used the TF30-P-1 engine.
 Most A-models used the TF30-P-3 engine with 12,000 lbf (53 kN) dry and 18,500 lbf (82 kN) afterburning thrust and "Triple Plow I" variable intakes, providing a maximum speed of Mach 2.3 (1,450 mph, 2,300 km/h) at altitude.
 The variant had a maximum takeoff weight of 92500 lb and an empty weight of 45200 lb.

-The A-model's Mark I avionics suite included the General Electric AN/APQ-113 attack radar mated to a separate Texas Instruments AN/APQ-110 terrain-following radar lower in the nose and a Litton AJQ-20 inertial navigation and nav/attack system.
+The F-111A's Mark I avionics suite included the General Electric AN/APQ-113 attack radar mated to a separate Texas Instruments AN/APQ-110 terrain-following radar lower in the nose and a Litton AJQ-20 inertial navigation and nav/attack system.
 The terrain-following radar (TFR) was integrated into the automatic flight control system, allowing for "hands-off" flight at high speeds and low levels (down to 200 ft).

-Total production of the F-111As was 159, including 30 pre-production aircraft that were later brought up to production standards.
-42 F-111As were converted to EF-111A Ravens for an electronic warfare tactical electronic jamming role.
-In 1982, four surviving F-111As were provided to Australia as attrition replacements and modified to F-111C standard; these were fitted with the longer-span wings and reinforced landing gear of the C-model.

-Three pre-production F-111A were provided to NASA for various testing duties.
-The 13th F-111A was fitted with new wing designs for the Transonic Aircraft Technology and Advanced Fighter Technology Integration programs in the 1970s and 1980s.
-It was retired to the United States Air Force Museum at Wright-Patterson Air Force Base in 1989.
-The remaining unconverted F-111As were mothballed at Aerospace Maintenance and Regeneration Center at Davis-Monthan Air Force Base in June 1991.
+A total of 159 F-111As was produced, including 30 preproduction aircraft that were rebuilt to production standards.
+Forty-two F-111As were converted to EF-111A Ravens for an electronic warfare tactical electronic-jamming role.
+In 1982, four surviving F-111As were provided to Australia as attrition replacements and modified to F-111C standard, including its longer-span wings and reinforced landing gear.
+Three preproduction F-111As were used by NASA for various tests.
+The 13th F-111A received new wing designs for the Transonic Aircraft Technology and Advanced Fighter Technology Integration programs in the 1970s and 1980s.
+It retired to the United States Air Force Museum at Wright-Patterson Air Force Base in 1989.
+Unconverted F-111As were mothballed at Aerospace Maintenance and Regeneration Center at Davis-Monthan Air Force Base in June 1991.

 F-111B

-The F-111B was to be a fleet air defense (FAD) fighter for the U.S. Navy, fulfilling a naval requirement for a carrier-based fighter aircraft capable of carrying heavy, long-range missiles to defend aircraft carriers and their battle groups from Soviet bombers and fighter-bombers equipped with anti-ship missiles.
+The F-111B was to be a fleet air defense (FAD) fighter for the US Navy, fulfilling a requirement for a carrier-based fighter aircraft armed with heavy, long-range missiles to defend aircraft carriers and their battle groups from Soviet bombers and fighter-bombers equipped with antiship missiles.
 General Dynamics, lacking experience with carrier-based aircraft, partnered with Grumman for this version.
-The F-111B suffered development problems and Navy requirements changed to an aircraft with maneuverability for dogfighting.
-The swing-wing configuration, TF-30 engines, AIM-54 Phoenix air-to-air missiles and AWG-9 radar developed for this aircraft were used on its replacement, the Grumman F-14 Tomcat.
-The Tomcat would be large enough to carry the AWG-9 and Phoenix weapons system while exceeding both the F-111's and the F-4's maneuverability.
-Seven aircraft were completed for testing but the model never entered fleet service.
+Seven F-111Bs were completed for testing, but they never entered fleet service.
+This version had a troubled development, and Navy requirements changed to a maneuverable aircraft for dogfighting.
+The swing-wing configuration, TF-30 engines, AIM-54 Phoenix air-to-air missiles, and AWG-9 radar developed for the F-111B were used on its replacement, the Grumman F-14 Tomcat.
+The Tomcat was large enough to carry the AWG-9 and Phoenix missiles while exceeding both the F-111's and the F-4's maneuverability.